netlify-templates/victor-hugo/site/content/press/himss-learning-from-patient-behavior-to-improve-outcomes.md

 ---
-articlename: 'HiMSS: Learning from Patient Behavior to Improve Outcomes'
+title: 'HiMSS: Learning from Patient Behavior to Improve Outcomes'
 date: '2019-07-19'
 summary: >-
   Way to Health co-founder, Steering Committee member and executive director at